 Day 2: Morning

 Day 2: AfternoonYour travel plans should include exploring the cool wonders of the New England Aquarium on the waterfront at Central Wharf.
 Highlights include a colony of African and rockhopper penguins, a rare collection of Australian seadragons and an outdoor home for harbor seals.
 For a behind-the-scenes look, sign up for one of the animal encounter programs, which let you meet aquarium stars like Myrtle the green sea turtle and shadow members of the staff during feeding and training sessions.
 It shouldn't be surprising that this tops the list of fun things to do when visiting the aquarium.

-Day 2: EveningIf you're visiting Boston during the summer (June to September), take a sunset sail aboard the 125-foot Liberty Clipper.
+Day 2: EveningIf you're visiting Boston for a summer (June to September) vacation, take a sunset sail aboard the 125-foot Liberty Clipper.
 This beautiful vessel from The Liberty Fleet of Tall Ships departs from Long Wharf for a cruise around the islands of Boston Harbor; weekend trips range from a Sunday brunch cruise to a re-creation of the Boston Tea Party.

 If you prefer to stay on land, Long Wharf boasts one of the city's most popular seafood restaurants with beautiful views of the waterfront: Legal Sea Foods .